emnify/product-docs/docs/portal/user-settings.md

 # User settings

 The [**User Settings**](https://portal.emnify.com/user-settings) page is where you can manage your profile and preferences.
-It is readily accessible from any page in the [emnify Portal](https://portal.emnify.com/) by selecting your initials to the right of the organization settings icon.
+It's readily accessible from any page in the [emnify Portal](https://portal.emnify.com/) by selecting your initials to the right of the organization settings icon.

 ## User profile